-In September 2021, we received an order from the WUTC that approved a partial multi-party settlement agreement and resolved all other remaining issues.
+In September 2021, the WUTC issued an order which approved a partial multi-party settlement agreement and resolved all other remaining issues.
 The approved rates were designed to increase annual base electric revenues by \$13.6 million, or 2.6 percent of base revenues, and annual natural gas base revenues by \$8.1 million, or 7.7 percent of base revenues, effective October 1, 2021.
 The revenue increases were based on a 9.4 percent ROE with a common equity ratio of 48.5 percent and a ROR of 7.12 percent.